Katas Raj Temples: Religious significance

 The temples are considered to be the second most sacred site in the historic Punjab region, after the temple at Jwalamukhi in modern Himachal Pradesh.

 The temples derive their holiness from the legend that following the death of his wife Sati, the Hindu god Shiva wandered inconsolably, while some of his tears collected in two ponds, one of which is the pond around which the Katas Raj Temples are set, while the other is at Pushkar, near the famous Sufi pilgrimage center of Ajmer.
 Another version of the legend mentions the two pools at Katasraj and Nainital.
 Another version of the Shiva legend involves the death of Shiva's horse Katas instead of that of Sati his consort.

 The Katasraj temple complex is traditionally believed to date back to the Mahabharata era.
 Many legends are associated with the temples.
 The five Pandava brothers, mentioned in the Mahabharata, are said to have stayed here for a large part of their exile.
-The complex is traditionally believed to be the site where the Pandava brothers were challenged by the Yaksha before being able to drink from the pond.
-Four of the brothers failed and were rendered lifeless by the Yaksha.
-The fifth brother, Yudhishthira, engaged the Yaksha in a riddle contest and defeated him with his wisdom, thereby bringing his brothers back to life.
+The complex is traditionally believed to be the site where the Pandava brothers were challenged by a yaksha before being able to drink from the pond.
+Four of the brothers failed and were rendered lifeless by the yaksha.
+The fifth brother, Yudhishthira, engaged the yaksha in a riddle contest and defeated him with his wisdom, thereby bringing his brothers back to life.

-Some legends also state that the very first Shiva Ling (Shiv-Ling) was in Katas.
-Some old manuscripts also consider Katas as the Janam Bhoomi (birthplace) of Hindu incarnation Rama, as well as that of Ayodhya; but this has become quite controversial.
+Some legends also state that the very first lingam was in Katas.
+Some old manuscripts also consider Katas as the janmabhumi (birthplace) of Hindu incarnation Rama, as well as that of Ayodhya; but this has become quite controversial.
 The oral tradition by local Hindus never mentioned it as being Rama's birthplace or celebrated in annual rituals.